Congratulations, and Welcome!

 Final Transcripts

-If you have not submitted your final transcript(s) in sealed envelopes from your institution as requested in your admission letter, please bring the transcript(s) to the Graduate School Office as soon as possible so that we may update your record.
+If you have not submitted your final transcript(s) in sealed envelopes from your institution as requested by the beginning of classes, please bring the transcript(s) to the Graduate School Office as soon as possible so that we may update your record.
 We are located at 705 Commonwealth Avenue, Suite 112.
-Our temporary hours are Monday – Friday, 10am to noon and 1pm to 4pm.
+Our hours are Monday – Friday, 9am to 5pm.

 Please note that if you received your degree from a Chinese institution, and you are not able to request your institution send the degree certificates in a sealed envelope, you will need to send the degree certificates through the China Academic Degrees and Graduate Education Development Center (CDGDC).